Energy in Palestine: Renewable energy

+In 2018 the PA and the World Bank began an initiative to increase the amount of energy produced through solar panels.

 Gaza electricity crisis

 As of 2017, Gaza's normal energy needs were estimated to be approximately 400-600 megawatts (MW) for full 24-hour supply to all residents.
 Gaza's electricity is normally supplied by its sole diesel power plant, which has a nominal rating of 60-140 MW (figures vary due to degree of operation and damage to the plant) and which is reliant on crude diesel fuel, which is imported via Israel.
 An additional 125 MW is supplied by Israel via 10 power lines, and 27 MW is supplied by Egypt.
 Even in normal conditions, the current rated supply of Gaza is inadequate to meet Gaza's growing needs.

 The Gaza electricity crisis is a result of the tensions between Hamas, which rules the Gaza Strip, and the Fatah-controlled Palestinian Authority, which rules in the West Bank, over custom tax revenue, funding of the Gaza Strip, and political authority.
 Residents of the Gaza Strip receive electricity for a few hours a day on a rolling blackout basis.
 As a result of the crises the Gaza power plant has reduced and then ceased operations due to a lack of fuel, and the amount of imported electricity from Israel and Egypt has also been reduced.

 Because of the unpredictability of the power supply, some Gazans and government institutions use private electric generators, solar panels and uninterruptible power supply units to produce power when regular power is not available.
 These alternative power sources depend on the availability of fuel.

+Following the outbreak of the Gaza war in October 2023, Israel cut power supplies to Gaza.
+The only power station in Gaza ran out of fuel, and by March 2024 64.8% of the solar panels installed in the Gaza Strip had been damaged by the war.
+A 2025 assessment of the impact of the war suggested the damage to energy infrastructure in Gaza would cost over $494 million.